Madeline (video game series): Gameplay

 In-game activities include dressing up Madeline's friends (and dog) in a variety of outfits and creating postcards, masks, door signs and stickers.
 In Madeline Thinking Games Deluxe, the player can design Madeline's bedroom by changing its wallpaper, carpeting and furniture.
 Personalized graphics, printable activities and reward certificates are common to the games, and players can watch (and sing along with) music videos in Madeline Thinking Games.

 Madeline was targeted at younger players, with age recommendations varying by reviewers.
 The series was deemed appropriate for "even the youngest pre-readers" by one video-game reviewer; according to others, the series was best suited for kindergarten to second-grade players.
 A SuperKids reviewer suggested that young children might require adult assistance due to the games' complex skill requirements; although the series was appropriate for older players, the games were not sufficiently challenging.
 It is primarily a single-player series except for Madeline 1st and 2nd Grade Math, which includes six multiplayer games with different levels of difficulty.

 The games have several methods for tracking progress.
 Madeline is an in-game helper, providing encouragement and hints supporting the learning process through positive reinforcement; according to an Orlando Sentinel article, "the effervescent Madeline is there to offer frequent encouragement and reward correct answers".
 The games have a progress tracker to keep parents and educators informed of a player's performance, highlighting activities in which they excel or may need assistance.
 One feature recognizes skill mastery and increases difficulty automatically, but is not present in all the games.
 Some games, such as Madeline European Adventures, have a user guide with hints and a walkthrough to help a player who is stuck or quickly teach the gameplay to a parent.
-Several games allow the player to track their progress with "printable cards, postcards, and games that you can play away from the computer".
+Several games allow the player to track their progress with printable cards, postcards, and games that players can play away from the computer.